 Perhaps it takes courage to raise children…

-Every parent battles with parenthood in their own way.
+Truth be told, every parent battles with parenthood in their own way.
 Because parenting is not easy.

 What helps me is journaling about the lessons parenthood is gradually teaching me, and then referring back to what I’ve learned when I’m struggling and forgetful.